 The Punisher

 Of the many beat em ups that graced the arcade the Punisher was one of my favorites.
-It might be because I am a lifelong comic book fan so seeing the Marvel characters combined with Capcom’s gorgeous art was a match made in heaven.
-It was also one of the few arcade games I managed to finish, a feat in itself.
+It might be because I am a lifelong comic book fan so seeing the Marvel characters alongside Capcom’s gorgeous art was a match made in heaven.
+It was also one of the few arcade games I was able to finish, a feat in itself.
 When a home port was announced for the Genesis I was ecstatic.
 But the reality is that this is a mediocre version of a great arcade game.

-The Punisher was originally released in the arcade in 1993 on Capcom’s CPS hardware.
+The Punisher was originally a CPS1 release in the arcade.
 As such it has a lot in common with their other brawlers at the time like Warriors of Fate and Final Fight.
 The game’s graphics were stunning, with larger sprites than even Final Fight and spectacular animation.
-The Punisher pulled from Marvel history with several cameos from a lot of his rogue’s gallery.
+The Punisher pulls from Marvel history with several cameos from a lot of his rogue’s gallery.
 With its huge move set and high production values the Punisher was one of the better brawlers on the market.

 The Punisher 001 The Punisher 002 The Punisher 003 The Punisher 004

 For the most part this home version retains all of that.
-A few attacks have been removed unfortunately, namely the giant swing that enabled you to hit multiple enemies at once.
+They did remove a few attacks, namely the giant swing that could hit multiple enemies simultaneously.
 What ruins this home port are its sluggish controls.
 The overall feel is slow, from your movements to enemy reactions.
 The hit detection is also a problem.
 Attacks that are clearly a level above or below you still seem to connect which is frustrating.
 It also works in your favor but it shouldn’t be this way.
 Using any gun is a crap shoot as they seem to miss as much as they hit.
 The hit detection is suspect enough that you will suffer enough cheap hits that it might turn you off from the game.

 There a lot of cut content that unfortunately affects the game as a whole.
-In simplifying the levels a lot of the background objects that could be used as weapons were removed.
-All weapons drop from enemies now and have extremely limited uses.
+In simplifying the levels they remove a lot of the background objects that were also weapons.
+All weapons drop from enemies now and have few uses.
 The most damning is the removal of several enemies.
 Not only did they add visual variety but they also kept the game fresh.
 To compensate the game throws more enemy waves in your path, ruining the pacing.
 The Punisher already started to drag toward its latter half.
 Now it is an absolute slog as you fight the same four or five enemies for the length of the entire game.
 Pacing is one area this genre tends to falter and this version of the Punisher is egregiously bad.

 In Closing

-The Punisher should have turned out better than it did.
-It isn’t outright bad but it isn’t worth buying either.
-If the bad graphics, censorship, and missing content don’t turn you away the sluggish gameplay will.
-There are better beat em ups on this system.
+The Punisher should be better.
+It is not outright bad but it is not worth buying either.
+If the bad graphics, censorship, and missing content do not turn you away the sluggish gameplay will.
+There are better brawlers on this system.

 Leave a Reply